Powerlearnproject/se-day1-assignment-its-noone/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

+Promt engineering is the process of providing data and instructions to AI in order to receive results from AI

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+write an essay about cats - vague.

+write an essay about cats, the popular species that exist, their feeding patterns and benefits of having a cat in a house hold.